MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

 .. _momDissip_not_in_AB:

-- This instructs the model to NOT use Adams-Bashforth to compute momentum tendency equations (the default is to use Adams-Bashforth);
+- This instructs the model to NOT apply Adams-Bashforth scheme to the viscosity tendency and other dissipation terms (such as side grad and bottom drag) in the momentum equations (the default is to use Adams-Bashforth for all terms);
   instead, dissipation is computed using a explicit, forward, first-order scheme.
   For our coarse resolution setup with uniform harmonic viscosity, this setting is not strictly necessary (and does not noticeably change results).
 However, for our eddy-permitting run we will use a difference scheme for setting viscosity, and for stability requires this setting.

   .. literalinclude:: ../../../verification/tutorial_reentrant_channel/input/data
        :start-at: momDissip